Fraternity and Sorority Life Governing Councils

 The Multicultural Greek Council (MGC) is the governing board for 4 culturally based fraternities and 3 culturally based sororities.
 The member organizations educate and serve the campus and community through cooperation, communication, and participation.
 Furthermore, the council strives to develop unity and provide support for member organizations.
 Check out our MGC Recruitment Guide to learn more about our chapters.
 MGC does not require registration to attend recruitment events, but we encourage you to come to our MGC Welcome Back Event August 20th!

-The National Pan-Hellenic Council, Incorporated is composed of the historically African American international Greek-letter sororities and fraternities.
+The National Pan-Hellenic Council (NPHC), Incorporated is composed of the historically African American international Greek-letter sororities and fraternities.
 NPHC promotes interaction through forums, meetings and other mediums for the exchange of information and engages in cooperative programming and initiatives through various activities and functions.
 The affiliate organizations have pledged to devote their collective resources and services in an effort to enhance communities throughout the nation and world.

 The NPHC at Georgia Tech is the governing body for all historically black fraternities and sororities on this campus.
 Eight of the nine organizations are represented on campus.
 Being a member of a fraternity or sorority is a great way to get involved, make new friends, and get the most from your college experience.
 NPHC members hold various campus positions, participate in service projects, hold educational seminars and even host social activities throughout the year.
 NPHC encourages the uplift of the African-American community on Georgia Tech’s campus and beyond.
 Check out our NPHC Intake Guide!
 NPHC does not require registration to attend events.